Flourless Peanut Butter Chocolate Chip Blondies!

 - Pour the batter into the greased pan, and use a spatula to smooth the top.

-- Bake at 350F for 20-25 minutes, or until the top is a light golden brown. (it only took 20 minutes in my oven)
+- Bake at 350F for 18 to 20 minutes, or until the top is a light golden brown.

 - Let cool, then cut into squares and serve!

 While these blondies aren’t strictly combined, they do follow the basic principle of not mixing starches and proteins.